linux-credentials/credentialsd/SECURITY.md

 - The list of unprivileged clients cannot change without:
   - `root` privileges, or
   - user consent[^2]

+We implicitly trust the kernel and D-Bus, so any attacks that exploit those are out of scope for this project.

+Some other attacks that are explicitly out of scope are those that require:

+- physical access
+- direct access to authenticators
+- root privilege escalation

 [^1]:
     Various systems may allow users to interact with authenticators directly